Skip to Content

 Over the years I’ve tried out a lot of garden tools and even with all of them hanging around I find myself reaching for the same things over and over.
 I joke a lot about my garden being perpetually unkempt, but the truth is without these tools I’d never get a single zucchini.

-In an effort to help you save time and money I put together this list of the best garden tools to let you learn from my mistakes.
 Most of these tools can be found locally but I’m an Amazon Prime kinda girl (less time shopping = more time gardening) so I’ve shared those links with you.

-All the pictures are of my personal tools, that’s why they’re dirty and possibly out of focus 😉
+All the pictures are of my personal tools, that’s why they’re dirty and possibly out of focus.

 The Cape Cod Weeder